flexjdev/TunnelMonitorKit/README.md

 [![MIT License badge](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 TunnelMonitorKit is a Swift package designed to streamline IPC, for example for an App's communication with its `NEPacketTunnelProvider` network extension.
+It also defines a framework for mocking packet tunnel providers, allowing network extension logic to be executed and tested in the app layer.
+This allows packet tunnel provider implementations to also be executed on simulator target environments.

 # Why?